Do you think it’s too expensive to try?

 Applicants must be beginners starting private lessons with a qualified teacher, and the teacher cannot have a familial relationship with the student.
 The scholarship does not include books, strings, or equipment.

-Successful applicants must secure an instructor within 30 days of approval.
-All funded lessons end December 31, 2023.
+Successful applicants must secure an instructor within 15 days of approval.
+Funding is from September to December 31, 2024.

-The program has limited space and funds, and applications will be accepted until September 15 or while funds are available.
+The program has limited space and funds, and applications will be accepted while funds are available.
 Adjudication will be based on SOA’s priorities (https://www.saskorchestras.com/home/about).

 These are some suggested places to find qualified orchestral teachers (linked below)